lukaszbudnik/migrator/README.md

 migrator manages all the DB changes for you and completely eliminates manual and error-prone administrative tasks. migrator not only supports single schemas, but also comes with a multi-tenant support.

-migrator run as a HTTP REST service.
+migrator runs as a HTTP REST service.

-Further, there is an official docker image available on docker hub. migrator docker image is ultra lightweight and has a size of 15MB.
+Further, there is an official docker image available on docker hub. [lukasz/migrator](https://hub.docker.com/r/lukasz/migrator) is ultra lightweight and has a size of 15MB.
 Ideal for micro-services deployments!

-To find out more about migrator docker container see [DOCKER.md](DOCKER.md) for more details.

 # Usage